Postdoc Fellowship Writing Series

 Wednesday, June 18 12:00pm-1:30pm.
 Hector F. DeLuca Biochemistry Building (420 Henry Mall), room 2131.

-Research fellowship applications often require additional components beyond training and research plans.
-In this session, we will discuss how to draft or acquire some of the most common pieces, including budgets, letters of support and recommendation, and descriptions of the training and research environment.
+Learn how to draft or acquire some of the most common additional application components, including budgets, letters of support and recommendation, and descriptions of the training and research environment.
+This session will be led by Alyssa Leystra, PhD, Associate Director for Skills Development in the Office of Postdoctoral Studies, University of Wisconsin–Madison.

 If there is an accommodation that would help facilitate your participation in any of these events, please reach out to Alyssa Leystra (aleystra@wisc.edu).